vividsystem/vividsystem/README.md

 ![GitHub Logo](/header2.png)
 <hr>
 Hi, I'm vivid.
-I make hard- and softwere in mainly Go, Typescript and Python.
+I make hard- and software.

+Experienced in Go, Python, TS/JS and a bit of C and Java.

+I like to learn stuff so I am probably sidequesting rn.

 <hr>